andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ---

-Our team at CoverageBook (& AnswerThePublic) do _a lot_ with a _very_ small number of developers and designers.
-Over 4,000 paying customers & 600k monthly vistors (many using a free version of our product) all with a product team of five including me.
+Our team at [CoverageBook](https://coveragebook.com/) (& [AnswerThePublic](https://answerthepublic.com/)) do _a lot_ with a _very_ small number of developers and designers.
+Over 4,000 paying customers & 600k monthly vistors (many using a free version of our product) all with a product team of five, including me.

-One of the key principles we use to keep our lives calm is to buy a lot of software to support our products and thus us.
+One of the key principles we use to keep our lives calm, and reduce the stress of supporting so much with so few folks, is to buy a lot of software to support our products and reduce the burden on us.

 This ends up with _lots_ of paid software to augment our team in critical areas.